Enterprise, Butte County, California

-Enterprise (formerly, Mountain Spring) is a former settlement in Butte County, California.
+Enterprise (formerly, Mountain Spring) is a former settlement in Butte County, California, United States.
 It was located 5 mi west-northwest of Forbestown on the South Fork of the Feather River, at an elevation of 902 feet (275 m).
 In 1968, it was inundated by Lake Oroville.

 A post office operated at Enterprise from 1878 to 1926, with a brief closure in 1903.
 The town was founded in 1852 as Mountain Spring and used as a construction camp.
 Its later economy was based on being a supply center for the mining operations nearby, especially near Bidwell's Bar.
 The mining town of Yankee Flat was located 5 mi southeast of Enterprise.